 Despite its persona and slick advertising, Disneyland is far from magical.
 It is a good place, but it is not a perfect one.
 It may temporarily distract you from your longings and yearnings, but it cannot satisfy them.
 Only God can do that.

 There’s only one place in which there is permanently no death, no sadness, no crying, and no pain…and it’s not in California or Florida.
-It’s in heaven.
-The goodness found in heaven is not phony and manufactured.
+It’s in the new heavens and new earth.
+The goodness found there is not phony and manufactured.
 It is authentic.
-The rest found in heaven is not temporary and fleeting.
+The rest found there is not temporary and fleeting.
 It is permanent.
 The perfection found in heaven is not artificial and contrived.
 It is real.
-The master Builder of the happiest place on earth is not Walt Disney, it is a crucified Savior who died for your sins.
-He is making all things new, especially those who come to Him in faith.
+The Master Builder of the happiest place on earth is not Walt Disney, it is a crucified Savior who died for your sins.
+He is making all things new, especially those who trust Him.

 Disneyland reveals that we are imperfect, restless vagabonds.
-But, ultimately, that’s the best it can do.
+But ultimately, that’s the best it can do.
 Only through the gospel can we be made perfect.
-Only through the gospel can we be find rest.
+Only through the gospel can we find rest.
 Only through the gospel can our desires and yearnings be satisfied.

-Disneyland merely exposes the problem.
-Jesus Christ is the answer.
+Disneyland exposes our problem.
+Jesus Christ answers it.